andrew/ultimate-awesome/README.md

 - [awesome-nonconvex-optimization](https://github.com/cshjin/awesome-nonconvex-optimization) - A collection of papers and readings for non-convex optimization.
 - [awesome-product-process](https://github.com/daninfpj/awesome-product-process) - A collection of resources documenting how companies build products.
 - [Awesome-Reading-List](https://github.com/EanNewton/Awesome-Reading-List) - Collection of STEM articles and tidbits you can read over a lunch break.
-- [awesome-visual-studio](https://github.com/egeerardyn/awesome-visual-studio) - A curated list of awesomeness for Visual Studio IDE.
 - [awesome-jobs-in-germany](https://github.com/germanitjobs/awesome-jobs-in-germany) - :de: A (developer-friendly) list of tech jobs in Germany.
 - [vr-resources](https://github.com/gruberdev/vr-resources) - A repository to aggregate resources for VR development.
 - [awesome-leni-robredo-list](https://github.com/itsleni/awesome-leni-robredo-list) - List of links for the campaign of Leni Robredo for Philippine President.